- Explore Programs

 Bill Overby - During a career spanning over 32 years with State Parks, Bill served in several park ranger and management assignments throughout the state, and managed the Deception Pass Area for the final twenty years of his career.
 It was while working at Deception Pass that Bill began an association with Skagit Valley College as an instructor in its Parks Resources Management and the Criminal Justice programs.
 Involved with park academy training since its inception at Everett Community College in 1985, Bill has been a lead instructor or academy coordinator for the past 26 years at Skagit, and as a training instructor for many years with State Parks.
 A reflection of the magnitude of this service is his being named the winner of the prestigious 2007 President’s Award by the Washington Recreation and Park Association.

-Tony Salas, SBDC Certified Business Advisor, joined EDASC in January 2015 after 35 years in the Retail and Restaurant industries.
+Tony Salas has been in the Retail and Restaurant industries for over 35 years.
 Tony served as a Manager, District Manager, Regional Manager, Trainer, Consultant, or Owner with over 20 years as the owner of a consultancy helping small and medium sized businesses maximize their sales and profitability.
 Tony’s broad experience in business gives him the unique ability to see a business from both the inside and outside, making his work with clients easy to understand and impactful.
-He has participated with numerous community business organizations to promote small business growth and sustainability and currently serves as President of the Sedro-Woolley Chamber of Commerce.
-Tony serves the entire Skagit County area which also includes serving businesses in Island and San Juan counties.
+He has participated with numerous community business organizations to promote small business growth and sustainability and served as President of the Sedro-Woolley Chamber of Commerce.
 Tony has developed courses for businesses in Marketing, Networking, and Sales Process Design.
 He has participated in the implementation of these processes to develop business expertise and productivity.
 Tony’s areas of specialization include Marketing and Advertising in both the traditional and digital world, Branding, Sales Process Design, Training Systems, Organization, and Retail Development.